wp-plugins/smart-donations/readme.txt

 Smart Donations
 =
+Want to see a demo? check out the video tutorials here: http://rednao.com/tutorials.htm

  Smart donations lets you pick different styles of donations and add them to your posts (as a shortcode) or to any sidebar (as a widget).
 Currently it supports paypal, wepay and four different styles of donations: